Regulating Innovation Project

 The Regulating Innovation project investigates how legal institutions, regulations, and the ability to enforce law affect innovation, which, for the purposes of this project, are defined as the creation and development of new ideas, products, and methodology, especially within the technology industry.
 The project combines two legal disciplines—intellectual property and taxation—to pursue the study of law and innovation in a manner that has not yet been attempted.
 Although the lacuna in legal scholarship with respect to how legal regimes affect innovation can be partially attributed to the relative novelty of the issue, the dearth of research is largely the result of insufficient evidence on which to base theories and policy recommendations.
 Accordingly, this project exists primarily to provide foundational research—consisting of primary reports and evidence from fieldwork—on which to base future scholarship by the applicants as well as other academics.

-Publications and reports coming soon on the following topics:
+Publications and reports on the following topics:

 This project is funded by the Social Sciences and Humanities Research Council of Canada.

 This content has been updated on May 4, 2018 at 10:33.